-The Provincial Achievement Tests (PATs)
+Provincial Achievement Tests (PATs)

 PATs measure student learning based on grade-level outcomes prescribed in the curriculum.
-Students in Grades 6 and 9 in English or French language arts, math, science and social studies are expected to take the PATs.
-Aggregated results are shared publicly to show how Alberta students are doing, compared to provincial standards.
+Students in Grades 6 and 9 in English or French Language Arts, Math, Science and Social Studies are expected to take the PATs.
+Aggregated results are shared publicly to demonstrate how Alberta students are progressing, compared to provincial standards.
 We will report individual results to students and parents/guardians in a statement in the June progress report.
 While PATs are an important part of determining student growth and achievement, they are just one part of the assessment process.